From the farm to the hospital – how fungicide research could help curb a serious global health threat

 Professor Moore, who has been studying AOX for more than 40 years, said: “When we first began thinking about applications for my research, our ideas centred on protecting cereal crops.
 But the fundamental problem here is the same whether it is as field of wheat or a human patient – fungi developing a resistance as they are exposed to ever-more potent traditional treatments.

 “It’s incredible to think that something I had envisaged helping boost cereal crop production has the potential to save lives around the world.
 It just goes to show the benefits of always looking beyond the initial scope of a research project and pursuing it to its maximum potential.

 “We have had a very encouraging start in tackling this infection and with assistance now there is the potential to create a simple compound that could prove to help manage this infection within 18 months.”

 Initial tests conducted by MRL researchers found that at least one novel AOX compound exhibited significant antifungal activity against strains of Candida auris, with further study required to ascertain the treatment’s viability for human patients.

-Professor Moore’s work is currently being supported by the University of Sussex Enterprise Development Fund, via the Sussex Innovation Centre.
-Sussex Innovation is seeking commercial partners to aid further development of the AOX compounds for clinical applications – contact firstname.lastname@example.org for further information.
+Professor Moore’s work is currently being supported by the University of Sussex Innovation & Business Partnerships team and Sussex Innovation Centre, financed through the University’s Enterprise Development Fund.
+Commercial backing and partnerships to develop the AOX compounds for the market are actively being sought.
+Please contact firstname.lastname@example.org for further information.